learn-co-curriculum/react-hooks-react-app-example/README.md

 ## Conclusion

-There is a lot still we haven't touched on, and we will go into greater depth on how things work throughout the following lessons.
+There is a lot we still haven't touched on, and we will go into greater depth on how things work in the following lessons.
 Almost all of our work, however, will be done within `App.js` and child components of it.
 This is where all of our creative energy will be spent.

 This file structure is used by Facebook, the creators of React, and is what `create-react-app` automatically generates.
 Using this structure, a lot of